vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-2_Applying-Multirole-Hammers.md

 `Multirole Hammer Exercise 1` to obtain more reliable RepGen assignments by requiring a "consensus" among the sets of assignemnts made by each SOUR.

-In excercise, we will see that the "noise hits" can be largely or even completely eliminated by requiring a "consensus" on which genomes are present within a sample based on hammer evidence from more than one SOUR.
+In this excercise, we will see that the "noise hits" can be largely or even completely eliminated by requiring a "consensus" on which genomes are present within a sample based on hammer evidence from more than one SOUR.